isw3d/TouchDesigner-Linux/README.md

 ![Screenshot](Screenshots/0.png)

-> 🚀 **New project: full automation incoming**
->
-> I’m building a polished script to install TouchDesigner across Flatpak environments, making the setup fast, reliable and effortless.

 TouchDesigner is not officially supported on Linux, but it can run very well through Bottles **(Wayland)**.

 This guide gives a complete, working setup.